-Our work is centred on new experimental observations.
-We invent and then implement new NMR experiments using state-of-the-art technology.
-Not only do we use fundamental concepts in spectroscopy and NMR spectrometers to discover structure and dynamics, but we are increasingly developing strategies that combine NMR with quantum chemical calculations (DFT) on the one hand, or sophisticated multivariate statistical data analysis on the other hand, to achieve our goals.
+Our everyday tasks involve working out how the dynamics of nuclear spins can be controlled in new ways to report on systems of ever increasing complexity.
+We focus on making new experimental observations, and we invent and then implement new NMR experiments using state-of-the-art technology.
+Not only do we use fundamental concepts in spectroscopy and NMR spectrometers to discover structure and dynamics, but we are increasingly developing strategies that combine NMR with quantum chemical calculations (DFT) on the one hand, or machine learning on the other hand, to achieve our goals.